hashicorp/terraform-provider-awscc/docs/data-sources/mediapackagev2_origin_endpoint.md

          <p>Irrespective of this parameter, if any ID3Timed metadata is in the HLS input, it is passed through to the HLS output.</p>
 - `scte_hls` (Attributes) <p>The SCTE configuration.</p> (see [below for nested schema](#nestedatt--hls_manifests--scte_hls))
 - `url` (String) <p>The egress domain URL for stream delivery from MediaPackage.</p>

+<a id="nestedatt--hls_manifests--filter_configuration"></a>
+### Nested Schema for `hls_manifests.filter_configuration`

+Read-Only:

+- `end` (String) <p>Optionally specify the end time for all of your manifest egress requests.
+When you include end time, note that you cannot use end time query parameters for this manifest's endpoint URL.</p>
+- `manifest_filter` (String) <p>Optionally specify one or more manifest filters for all of your manifest egress requests.
+When you include a manifest filter, note that you cannot use an identical manifest filter query parameter for this manifest's endpoint URL.</p>
+- `start` (String) <p>Optionally specify the start time for all of your manifest egress requests.
+When you include start time, note that you cannot use start time query parameters for this manifest's endpoint URL.</p>
+- `time_delay_seconds` (Number) <p>Optionally specify the time delay for all of your manifest egress requests.
+Enter a value that is smaller than your endpoint's startover window.
+When you include time delay, note that you cannot use time delay query parameters for this manifest's endpoint URL.</p>

 <a id="nestedatt--hls_manifests--scte_hls"></a>
 ### Nested Schema for `hls_manifests.scte_hls`